muafzal/muafzal.github.io/_posts/2022-12-14-Plot to publish.md

 ### Conclusion

-We saw two approaches to combine multiple plots into one figure and export it in different formats fulfilling the journal requirements or personal choice.
+We explored two approaches to combine multiple plots into one figure and export it in different formats to satisfy the journal requirements or personal choice.
 If you ask me, I prefer to use `ggplot` approach because of high flexibility to customize plots and vast ecosystems of helper packages to produce awesome graphs. ***See one of my other posts*** on `ggplot` and its helper packages that provide tremendously helpful functions for efficient graph production.